How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Food Choice

-Other options include: Pure Brewers Yeast (nothing mixed in), dry rice grains or really any organic matter that is moistened.
+Other options include: Pure Brewers Yeast (nothing mixed in), dry rice grains or really any organic matter.

 A Note On Water